neuralmagic/sparsify/docs/datasets-guide.md

 Here is an example of how you might structure a dataset for a sentiment analysis task:

-If you're using a JSON lines (.jsonl) format, your file could look like this:
+If you're using a JSON lines (.json) format, your file could look like this:

 ```
 {"text": "I love this movie!", "label": "positive"}